ethereum/solidity-website/src/events/summit.md

 - Layer 2 support, cross-chain support
 - Mechanisms/programming patterns (on the EVM) like mutexes, state machines, upgradeable contracts, libraries, create2, etc.

-## Registrations are open!
+## Registrations are now closed!

-Tickets for the Solidity Summit 2023 are free and given out on an application basis.
-Applications are [open](https://cryptpad.fr/form/#/2/form/view/xfCGeeNLIlraxzc46U2fLxAGpbTnlVakiM+18kZJcuI/).
+Tickets for the Solidity Summit 2023 are free and were given out on an application basis.
+Applications are now closed.

+If you received a ticket voucher via the application process, please make sure to redeem it in our [ticket shop](https://ticketh.xyz/solidity/summit/) as soon as possible to ensure a spot at the event.

 The Solidity Summit is focused on an advanced audience and is not suitable for beginners who are just getting started with (Solidity) programming.

 ## Can't attend?

 Can't make it to Istanbul in person?
 No worries, the event will be live-streamed and recorded.
 Before the event, we'll send out instructions on how to join us online.
 To view the live stream, you do not need to sign up.